Threat Assessment Rules

 systemctl restart cloudshark-threat-assessment

-Then when a users requests a threat assessment the capture will be rerun using any new rules or configuration changes to Suricata.
+Then when a user runs threat assessment the capture will be rerun using any new rules or configuration changes to Suricata.